 Even though it might not happen as often as with asphalt, concrete is known for cracking in certain situations.

 Therefore it might be good to be aware of the cost of repairing cracks in a concrete driveway, which we have written an article about.

 Can Withstand the Elements and Fluid Exposure

-Asphalt cracks, once exposed to leaking gasoline, becomes a problem.
-Concrete doesn’t crack as easily, and even when fluids get into crevices, the most damage they do is in the form of stains.
+Asphalt cracks, once exposed to leaking gasoline, become a problem.
+Concrete doesn’t crack as easily.
 The structural integrity of concrete remains intact against rain, hot weather, and blizzards.